WikiLeaks tweets then deletes link to full text of Trump book

-Pro-transparency organization WikiLeaks tweeted and later deleted a link to Michael Wolff's book about US President Donald Trump late on Sunday, before deleting it hours later.
+WikiLeaks tweeted on Sunday and later deleted a link to Michael Wolff's book about US President Donald Trump's first year in office.

-The link leads to a PDF stored in Google Drive, which includes the entire text of "Fire and Fury: Inside the Trump White House", a newly published book about the president that he dismissed last week as "a pile of garbage."
+The link leads to a PDF stored in Google Drive, which includes the entire text of "Fire and Fury: Inside the Trump White House," a new book about the president that Trump dismissed last week as a "pile of garbage."

-Tweeting a link to a book that's already on sale around the world is an unusual move by the organization, and it's not clear how it fits in with with its mission of transparency.
+Tweeting a link to a book that's already on sale around the world is an unusual move by the organization, and it's not clear how it fits in with with its mission.
 Some Twitter users interpreted the move as a pro-Trump statement.
 Encouraging people to read the pirated version of the book will result in fewer sales for author Michael Wolff, they argued.

 WikiLeaks did not immediately respond to request for comment.
 It did, however, defend itself on Twitter in response to one news story on the issue, saying: "WikiLeaks reports on leaks.
 Hint: it's in the name."